9 Best Dutch Windmills to Visit in the Netherlands (Beyond Zaanse Schans)

 What you will find instead are open landscapes, fresh green fields, and fully active windmills—which, in many ways, is an even more authentic Dutch experience.

-From historic windmills to colorful tulip fields and quiet Dutch waterways, these images are available as museum-quality fine art prints for homes, offices, and interior spaces.
+From historic windmills and colorful tulip fields to quiet canals and Dutch countryside landscapes, these images are available as museum-quality fine art prints designed to bring a sense of place, calm, and beauty into homes, offices, and interior spaces.

 Why Skip Zaanse Schans?
 (Or Time It Right)